D04: The Role of a Lietime

 ZAPZOP: Listen, we're sort of here on what kind of feels like a side quest, so we'll just get out of your way.

-ZAPZOP: Oh, geez, I'm right in the way.
+ZAPZOP: Oh, geez, I-I'm right in the way.
 Front flip!

 ZAPZOP: You think the back flip is where it ends?
 The back flip is where it begins, my friend.